-That large pizza might just be a stretched-out medium pizza.
-It's the same amount of dough but marketed as more.
+That large pizza might just be a stretched-out medium pizza aka the same amount of dough but marketed as more.
 Reddit user Blindtheivery wrote in the same chain that "the 'large' cheese stuf'd pizza from Pizza Hut is just a medium stretched larger."
-So you might be better off just ordering a smaller size.
+So you might be better off opting for the smaller size.

 Of course, not all of these stories are true at every restaurant, and they shouldn't encourage you from eating out.
 But it's good to know a little about what goes on behind the scenes at your favorite restaurant chains.